sergiocollado/potpourri/notes_kubernetes.md

 ## Howto Namespaces

-to get the namespaces
+To get the namespaces

 ```
 kubectl get namespaces
 ```

-to get the pods in a given namespace:
+To get the pods in a given namespace:

 ```
 kubectl get pods --namespace=kube-system
 ```

-to display the pods in all the namespaces
+To display the pods in all the namespaces

 ```
-kubectl get pods --all-namespaces
+kubectl get pods --all-namespaces -o wide
 ```

+Instead of '--all-namespaces', it can be used: '-A'

-to display all the objects in a given namespace
+To display all the objects in a given namespace

 ```
 kubectl get all -namespace <mynamespace>
 ```

-to create a pod in a given namespace:
+To create a pod in a given namespace:

 ```
 kubectl create -f mypod-def.yaml --namespace=dev